Hay Fever Treatment

 Allergies that trigger asthma may be treated with the following:

 - Omalizumab (Xolair®; for treatment of severe, allergic asthma only)

 Immunotherapy (also called allergy vaccine therapy or allergy shots) may be used to treat allergies that last for most of the year.
 This treatment involves regular injections of small doses of the allergen, once or twice weekly for several months, then less frequently, to reduce allergic sensitivity.

 In most cases, it takes several months for allergy vaccine therapy to be effective and treatment must be continued for a long period of time (e.g., 2 to 5 years or more).
 During the last years of therapy, the allergy shots may be administered as infrequently as once monthly.

-Unlike other therapies, allergen immunotherapy can produce a permanent remission in approximately 50% of patients who respond to treatment, and long-term remission in 30% of those who respond.
+Unlike other therapies, allergen immunotherapy can produce a permanent remission in approximately 50 percent of patients who respond to treatment, and long-term remission in 30 percent of those who respond.
 Thus, while not an allergy cure or total allergy solution, it is often the best long-term allergy treatment for allergic rhinitis.

 In 2014, the first oral immunotherapy pill (Oralair) was approved in the United States.
 This once-daily medication is placed under the tongue and allowed to dissolve (called sublingual administration) to treat allergic rhinitis with or without conjunctivitis.
 The first dose is giving in a health care provider's officeto monitor for adverse reactions and severe side effectsand subsequent doses can be taken at home.
 Oralair is approved for children 10 years of age and older and adults 65 years of age and younger with allergies to grass pollen.